learnk8s/learnk8s.io/newsletters/20190918-academy-live.md

 The content is nicely formatted as an ebook too.

-**4️⃣ One time fee, lifetime updates — even if Kubernetes ever goes 2.0**
+**4️⃣ One-time fee, lifetime updates**

 Kubernetes changes at a fast pace, but you can rely on the Academy to be always up to date.

 _Still not convinced?_

-**🚀 Software engineers and DevOps that master Kubernetes have 10 to 20% higher wages than the who don't.**
+**🚀 Software engineers and DevOps that master Kubernetes have 10 to 20% higher wages than those who don't.**

 As if that weren't enough, [the demand for Kubernetes engineers is raising sharply](https://www.hntrends.com/2019/sep-react-reaches-thirty-percent-posts.html?compare=Kubernetes&compare=&compare=&compare=).